sr-lab/pyrrho/README.md

 }
 ```

 This is a very simple file format, understood by Pyrrho, called a *task*.
-For every file listed in `files` (see `/data/singles.probs` to get an idea about formatting), redistribution will take places in each mode listed in `modes` under each policy listed in `policies` (for more specific information about policy format, see documentation for `/src/policyfilt.py`).
+For every file listed in `files` (see `/data/singles.probs` to get an idea about formatting), redistribution will take places in each mode listed in `modes` under each policy listed in `policies` \[1\] (for more specific information about policy format, see documentation for `/src/policyfilt.py`).
 Modes are as follows:

 1. Proportional Reselection
 2. Uniform Reselection
 3. Convergent Reselection

-For testing purposes, a probability distribution derived from passwords in the relatively small *singles.org* dataset is included under `/data`.
+For testing purposes, a probability distribution derived from passwords in the relatively small *singles.org* dataset from [SecLists](https://github.com/danielmiessler/seclists) is included under `/data`.
 To see the tool in action, run the following and take a look in the `/results` directory:

 ```bash
 cd src